 - Damages: Quantify the harm or losses suffered as a result of the negligence.
 This includes current and future medical expenses, pain and suffering, and the cost of ongoing care.

-Who Is at Fault for Causing Cerebral Palsy in a Newborn?
+Who is at Fault for Causing Cerebral Palsy in a Newborn?

 Determining who is legally responsible for the child’s condition ensures that the right individuals or institutions are held accountable for their actions or inactions.
 However, this can be a difficult task without the help of an experienced Philadelphia cerebral palsy lawyer.